Bootcamp In Taiping Hospital

 The Hospital itself is big and as expected very busy very demanding.

-My first internship rotation in Taiping was medical- Deemed the hardest according to the admin lady that i just met.
+My first internship rotation in Taiping was medical- Deemed the hardest according to the admin lady that I just met.

-She was not joking!
+She was absolutely right!

 I was so lost on my 1st day and still lost for the many weeks and even months.